adeperio/base/README.md

 ```shell
 $ ./make-self-signed-certs.sh myapp.com
 ```
-This will generate all of the necessary certificates and keys in a folder called certs.
+This will generate all of the necessary certificates and keys in a folder called `certs`.

 Edit your config file and make sure that the correct location for the private key, certificate, and CA file are correctly specified.

-In the sample.env file, the TLS.KEY, TLS.CERT, and TLS.CA settings have default values for SSL used for development, so it's safe to copy these over to development.env.
+In the `sample.env` file, the `TLS.KEY`, `TLS.CERT`, and `TLS.CA` settings have default values for SSL used for development, so it's safe to copy these over to `development.env`.

 ### Running Base